learnk8s/learnk8s.io/src/advancedKubectl/content.md

 web-ui-6db964458-8pdw4    1/1     Running   0          78d
 ~~~

-That's a nice human-readable format, but it contains just a limited amount of information.
-Just some few fields of the resource definitions are shown.
+That's a nice human-readable format, but it contains only a limited amount of information.
+As you can see, just some few fields (compared to the full resource definitions) are shown for each resource.

 That's where the [**custom columns**](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#resource-operations) output format comes in.
-This options lets you freely define the output columns and the data to display in them.
-You can choose *any* field of a resource definition (as stored in the storage backend) as an output column.
+This output format lets you freely define the columns and the data to display in them.
+You can choose *any* field of a resource to be displayed as a separate column in the output

-The usage of the custom columns output format is as follows:
+The usage of the custom columns output option is as follows:

 ~~~
 -o custom-columns=&lt;header&gt;:&lt;jsonpath&gt;[,&lt;header&gt;:&lt;jsonpath&gt;]...